Summer Bulbs at Their Best

 Many summer flowering bulbs can be grown in containers as well as flower beds and mixed borders.
 If you’re growing summer bulbs in containers ensure the soil never dries out, and that there are bottom holes allowing for good drainage of excess water.

-Removing spent flowers allows the summer bulbs to continue to put its energy towards generating new flowers, instead of seed.
-When you remove spent flowers and thickening seed pods, let foliage remain to allow the plant to recharge, developing starches and sugars for the next year’s blooms.
+Removing spent flowers allows the summer bulbs to continue to put their energy toward generating new flowers, instead of seeds.
+When you remove spent flowers and thicken seed pods, let foliage remain to allow the plant to recharge, developing starches and sugars for the next year’s blooms.
 Leave the stalks of lilies standing when removing spent flowers to nourish the bulbs below ground for the following season.
 When a plant’s foliage turns yellow or goes limp, you’ll know it’s done feeding for the season.
 At this point trim the foliage to the ground.

 Dahlias can flower right up to the first hard frost, and depending upon your location across Canada, can last through October.
 Flower buds often appear in threes, especially on dahlias.
 Keep the main bud and remove the smaller side buds.
 This process is called ‘disbudding’ and it allows a bigger flower to form at the main bud.